nija123098/steam-api/README.md

 [![Coverage Status](https://coveralls.io/repos/go-ive/steam-api/badge.svg?branch=master)](https://coveralls.io/r/go-ive/steam-api?branch=master)&nbsp;
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.go-ive/steam-api/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.go-ive/steam-api)

 A Java library to retrieve data from Valves Steam platform.
+It uses the [Steam Storefront API](https://wiki.teamfortress.com/wiki/User:RJackson/StorefrontAPI), which is not inteded for public use and may change anytime (it already happened).
+I try to react as quickly as possible when this happens and release a new compatible version, but features might be changed or missing.

-You can use it like in this demo application:
+## Usage

 ```java
 package com.github.goive.steamapidemo;